-In a nutshell, cash on cash return is cash flow for an investment in a given timeframe divided by the equity invested at the end of the same timeframe.
+Cash on cash return is the cash flow for an investment in a given timeframe divided by the equity invested at the end of the same timeframe.
 Cash on cash return is also pre-tax, and it’s most often used by:

 - real estate investors who want to figure out the suitability of potential real estate investments that are primarily or largely bought with cash, or

 - investors that want to see how leverage affects their expected cash returns for an investment

 Put another way, cash on cash return is a way to figure out how much cash income you earn based on your cash invested directly into a property.
 It’s also mostly used for annual estimates rather than monthly or quarterly.